The Lake District Mountains |

 |

-Looking into Ennerdale from the steep final scramble to the summit
+Looking towards Ennerdale from the steep final scramble to Great Gable's summit

 |